-Attribute-based access control is an authorization system that relies on attributes to grant access.
+Attribute-based access control (ABAC) is an authorization system that relies on attributes to grant access.
 ABAC systems grant access to users with approved characteristics.
 This could include the user's role, the time of day, or even their device location.

 The idea behind ABAC is to protect data and applications with granular controls.
 Users that fail to meet predefined conditions are denied access.
 Sensitive data should remain safe, while approved users can carry out their duties.